Marine steam engine: Grasshopper

-The grasshopper or 'half-lever' engine was a variant of the side-lever engine.
+The grasshopper or half-lever engine was a variant of the side-lever engine.
 The grasshopper engine differs from the conventional side-lever in that the location of the lever pivot and connecting rod are more or less reversed, with the pivot located at one end of the lever instead of the centre, while the connecting rod is attached to the lever between the cylinder at one end and the pivot at the other.

 Chief advantages of the grasshopper engine were cheapness of construction and robustness, with the type said to require less maintenance than any other type of marine steam engine.
 Another advantage is that the engine could be easily started from any crank position.
 Like the conventional side-lever engine however, grasshopper engines were disadvantaged by their weight and size.
 They were mainly used in small watercraft such as riverboats and tugs.

 Crosshead (square)

 The crosshead engine, also known as a square, sawmill or A-frame engine, was a type of paddlewheel engine used in the United States.
 It was the most common type of engine in the early years of American steam navigation.

 The crosshead engine is described as having a vertical cylinder above the crankshaft, with the piston rod secured to a horizontal crosshead, from each end of which, on opposite sides of the cylinder, extended a connecting rod that rotated its own separate crankshaft.
 The crosshead moved within vertical guides so that the assembly maintained the correct path as it moved.
 The engine's alternative name—"A-frame"—presumably derived from the shape of the frames that supported these guides.
 Some crosshead engines had more than one cylinder, in which case the piston rods were usually all connected to the same crosshead.
-An unusual feature of early examples of this type of engine was the installation of flywheels—geared to the crankshafts—which were thought necessary to ensure smooth operation.
-These gears were often noisy in operation.

 Because the cylinder was above the crankshaft in this type of engine, it had a high center of gravity, and was therefore deemed unsuitable for oceangoing service.
 This largely confined it to vessels built for inland waterways.
 As marine engines grew steadily larger and heavier through the 19th century, the high center of gravity of square crosshead engines became increasingly impractical, and by the 1840s, ship builders abandoned them in favor of the walking beam engine.

 The name of this engine can cause confusion, as "crosshead" is also an alternative name for the steeple engine (below).
 Many sources thus prefer to refer to it by its informal name of "square" engine to avoid confusion.
 Additionally, the marine crosshead or square engine described in this section should not be confused with the term "square engine" as applied to internal combustion engines, which in the latter case refers to an engine whose bore is equal to its stroke.